+Whereas the application identifier allows for regional applications, the application identifier should have the following special values for international compatibility.

-5.2 Transmission packets
+5.3 Transmission packets

-5.2.1 Addressed Messages
+5.3.1 Addressed Messages

 Addressed messages are point to point communications between VDES stations.
 Addressed messages may require an acknowledgment.
 When an acknowledgement is required and not received, the VDES stations may retransmit the message.